Kzarama/Django/README.md

 - apps.py = declare the configuration of the app
 - models.py = define the models of data
 - test.py = for test
-- views.py = create the models
+- views.py = is the responsible of business logic and allow the connection between the template and the models

 ---